ylando2/TinyOs-coroutine-framework/README.md

     while(true)
     {
-      //In c switch can go into while scope mode=1;
+      //In c switch can go into while scope. mode=1;
       case 1:
-      //If stopping exit the function other wise continue if (stop_func()) return;
+      //If stopping exit the function otherwise continue. if (call Co.stop_func()) return;
     }
   }
 }